copperwire/fbmc-quality/doc/installing.rst

 Using `pip`
 ------------

-You can use `pip` to install joblib:
+You can use `pip` to install fbmc-linearisation-analysis:

 * For installing for all users, you need to run::